 Is there the freedom or ability to pursue flexible planning and experimentation, legally and financially speaking, especially when the activities are not part of a high-level political flagship projects such as the Phuket tourism sandbox?
 This can be either at the organizational level or the public sector since some government agencies may have more leeway than others.
 Even if there are structural obstacles to integrating experiment into their normal way of working, Thailand Policy Lab can still encourage the openness to do so by setting good and fruitful examples of insightful experimentation which offers both opportunities to learn and innovative outcomes.

 Are there financial constraints for investing in new ways of gathering data and inputs for policy planning?
 How do budget allocation and rules accommodate experimentation?

+Are there legal constraints, for example the Personal Data Protection Act that may affect personal data protection, data disclosure data protection regulatory environment?

 What are some obstacles to flexible planning for various possible scenarios rather than trusting the assumption that situations will be linear, going from A to B?
 Are they legal, financial, cultural?